Simple And Complex Estate Administration

-To ensure that their property passes to their heirs in the manner they choose, many people create a will and/or trusts.
+To ensure that their property passes to their heirs in the manner in which they choose, many people create a will.
 When there is no estate plan, however, estate administration becomes more complicated.
-At Alice G. Pinderhughes, P.A., we have seen what happens when there is no estate plan in place.
-Our lawyer works hard to keep peace between family members when there are will contests or orphans court disputes.
+At Alice G. Pinderhughes, P.A.
+Attorney At Law, our lawyer has seen what happens when there is no estate plan in place.

-We can assist your family with complex and simple estate administration for small and large or high net worth estates in Maryland and Washington, D.C.
-Attorney Alice G. Pinderhughes has experience in related areas of law such as family law, real estate law and business law, as well as a funeral license.
-She can administer any size estate effectively and efficiently.
+Attorney Alice G. Pinderhughes can assist your family with complex and simple estate administration for small and large or estates in Maryland.
+She has experience in related areas of law, such as family law, real estate law and business law.

 Handling Contested And Uncontested Estates

 During estate administration, the personal representative must file the necessary documents, gather assets, pay debts and divide the estate.
-We can assist your family with estate administration, including small and large estates as well as those with or without wills.
+Ms. Pinderhughes can assist your family with estate administration, including small and large estates as well as those with or without wills.
 When a person dies without leaving a will, the estate administration is more complex.
-Our Baltimore estate administration attorney has experience with cases such as these that are litigated in orphans court.
+Our estate administration attorney has experience with such cases, including those that require litigation in Orphans’ Court.

-In addition, we can help you if disputes arise.
+In addition, Ms. Pinderhughes can help you if disputes arise.
 Will disputes can occur between heirs and family members who were not included in the decedent’s will.
-This can happen in any family, but is especially common when there are children, stepchildren and a former spouse.
+This can happen in any family, but it is especially common when children, stepchildren and a former spouse are involved.

-Estate, will and trust disputes can also occur if a trustee or personal representative breaches his or her fiduciary duty.
+Estate and will disputes can also occur if a personal representative breaches their fiduciary duty.
 This may include issues such as:

-- Mismanaging the assets or misappropriating them from the estate
+- The mismanagement of assets or misappropriation of them from the estate

 - Fraud or undue influence